deploystackio/deploystack/services/backend/GLOBAL_SETTINGS.md

 # Global Settings Management

-This document describes the global key-value store system for managing application-wide configuration and credentials in DeployStack.
+This document describes the global key-value store system with group-based organization for managing application-wide configuration and credentials in DeployStack.

 ## Overview

-The global settings system provides secure storage for application-wide configuration values such as:
+The global settings system provides secure storage for application-wide configuration values organized into logical groups for better management and frontend display:

-- **SMTP Server Credentials**: Host, port, username, password for email functionality
+- **SMTP Mail Settings**: Host, port, username, password for email functionality
-- **OAuth Credentials**: GitHub OAuth client ID and secret for authentication
+- **GitHub OAuth Configuration**: GitHub OAuth client ID and secret for authentication
 - **API Keys**: External service credentials (OpenAI, AWS, etc.)
 - **System Configuration**: Application-wide settings and feature flags
 - **Integration Credentials**: Third-party service authentication tokens
 - **Environment Variables**: Dynamic configuration that can be changed without code deployment

+### Group-Based Organization

+The system now uses **groups** to organize settings into logical categories that can be displayed as tabs in the frontend:

+- **Group ID**: Technical identifier used for API queries (e.g., `smtp`)
+- **Group Name**: Human-readable display name (e.g., `SMTP Mail Settings`)
+- **Group Metadata**: Description, icon, and sort order for frontend display

 ### Auto-Initialization System

-The system includes an **auto-initialization feature** that automatically creates missing global settings when the server starts.
+The system includes an **auto-initialization feature** that automatically creates missing groups and global settings when the server starts.
 Settings are defined in modular files within the `src/global-settings/` directory, and the system will:

 - Scan for setting definition files on startup
+- Create missing groups with metadata
 - Check which settings exist in the database
 - Create missing settings with default values (non-destructive)
+- Link settings to their appropriate groups
 - Preserve existing settings and their values
 - Log initialization results for transparency

 ## Key Features

+- **Group-Based Organization**: Settings organized into logical groups for frontend tabs
 - **Hierarchical Keys**: Dot notation organization (e.g., `smtp.host`, `api.openai.key`)
 - **Encryption Support**: Automatic encryption for sensitive values using AES-256-GCM
-- **Categorization**: Group related settings together for better organization
+- **Group Metadata**: Display names, descriptions, icons, and sort order for groups
 - **Admin-Only Access**: Only `global_admin` users can manage settings
 - **Type Safety**: Zod schema validation for all inputs
 - **Audit Trail**: Track setting changes with timestamps